codio/knowledge/source/instructors/setupcourses/import-from-github-classroom.rst

 3. Once your account is created, sign in to Codio.

-4. To import your GitHub Classroom, select the drop-down from the **New Course** button in the top right and choose **Import from GitHub Classroom**.
+4. To import your GitHub Classroom, click the **New Course** dropdown button in the top right and select **Import from GitHub Classroom**.

 5. If you are already signed in to your GitHub Classroom account in this browser session, your classroom organizations will automatically populate.
 Otherwise, you will be